statikfintechllc/Ascend-Institute/README.md

 <div align="center">
   <em>
     This isn’t a dev team.
 It’s not a startup.
 It’s not polished.
-    This is one person, one ChatGPT thread, and 4 and a half months of recursive madness.
+    This is one person, one ChatGPT thread(like x5 threads now), and 4 and a half months of recursive madness.
     No IDE.
 No debugger.
 No safety rails.
 Just raw prompts, black coffee, and belief.
     What usually takes a small army of engineers and millions in funding —
     I pulled from the void with no budget and no training.